-Course Description: This is an introductory one year course designed to teach students to assist veterinarians and other veterinary professionals in the many areas involving the care of animal patients.
+Course Description: This is an introductory, one-year course designed to teach students to assist veterinarians and other veterinary professionals in the many areas involving the care of animal patients.
 The students will learn to work as part of a team, to respect one another as well as the patients in the classroom, and to communicate effectively using proper terminology and medical record keeping.
 Topics to be covered include basic first aid, medical terminology, professional and ethical standards of veterinary medicine, handling and restraint, animal anatomy, behavior, diseases and treatments with an emphasis on small/companion animal species.
 Completion of this course will prepare the students for full-time employment as a Kennel Attendant or Veterinary Assistant in a veterinary hospital and will establish a foundation for students to enter into the Community College system for an Associate Degree as a Licensed Veterinary Technician.

 Instructional Philosophy: Students will be expected to meet the course goals listed below and be able to demonstrate their understanding of the underlying concepts.
-The instruction will include lecture, class discussion, hands on training whenever possible, assigned reading materials and computer research.
-Students will be asked to work both individually and in teams and practice communication and problem solving skills.
+The instruction will include lectures, class discussion, hands-on training whenever possible, assigned reading materials and computer research.
+Students will be asked to work both individually and in teams and practice communication and problem-solving skills, and will be expected to prepare a resume and conduct job search exercises.
 Speaking and listening skills will be required of all students.
 Representatives from a multitude of animal care professions will appear as guest lecturers to give the students insight into the many branches of the field.
 Students will have the opportunity on many occasions to learn, practice and teach skills to their peers.
 There will also inevitably be the need for students to practice training skills with live animals.